enketo/blog/_posts/2011-04-25-offline-capable-web-applications.md

 ## What do I need to install to use these technologies?

 The great thing about these technologies is that they are Web Standards (related to HTML5) and should therefore work in any browser out-of-the-box without the need for plugins.
-All popular browsers support both technologies now except Internet Explorer (no application cache).
+All popular browsers support both technologies now except Internet Explorer (no application cache) [Edit: Support has been added from Internet Explorer version 10 onwards].
 However, the application needs to be designed to be offline-capable.
 It is not something that can be added-on to an existing application by a user.
 So all you need to do when you find an offline-capable web application is use a [modern browser.][3]

  [3]: /humanitarian-aid-browsing/ "Humanitarian Aid Browsing"